Heritage Sheep

 Cotswold Sheep

-The Cotswold breed was the foundation for the economic development of the Cotswold region, which is marked by “wool” churches and estates.
-Wool profits also financed the exploration and trade expansion of the British Empire beginning in the Elizabethan Era to such an extent that even today the British Chancellor of the Exchequer sits on a ceremonial Cotswold wool sack.
+By the 15th century, the early Cotswold breed funded the economic development of the Cotswold region.
+The wool trade provided the wealth in the region, and many churches and Cathedrals – called “wool churches” – and estates were built with the proceeds.
+In the Elizabethan Era, wool profits also financed the exploration and trade expansion of the British Empire to such an extent that even today the British Chancellor of the Exchequer sits on a ceremonial Cotswold wool sack.
+The modern form of the Cotswold breed was developed between 1780-1820.

-The modern form of the Cotswold breed was developed between 1780 and 1820, and importations to the United States began about that time.
 The American Cotswold Record Association was established in 1878.
 The breed was particularly valued for crossing onto fine wool ewes to produce large lambs that could be used for meat or kept for their heavy fleeces.
 This success in crossbreeding, coupled with the lack of market demand for pure stock (thought to be too large and slow growing) led to the near extinction of the Cotswold by the middle of the 1900s.
-In the last twenty years, however, the breed has experienced a revival of interest, due primarily to the rediscovery of its wool by fiber crafters.
+In the last twenty years, however, the breed has experienced a revival of interest, due primarily to the rediscovery of its wool by fiber artists who appreciate the wool’s strength, length, luster, and exceptional dyability.

+Cotswolds are large-framed sheep, with mature ewes weighing up to 200 lbs. and mature rams up to 300 lbs.
+They, like other longwool breeds, are slow growers, maturing at around 2 years.
+They are polled and have black hooves and noses as well as small black spots on their ears.
 Cotswold fleece hangs in locks, and the fibers have a lustrous, silky sheen.
 A heavy forelock falling over the face is a characteristic of the breed.
 The fleece has a seven to thirteen-inch staple length and weighs thirteen to fifteen pounds.
 Fiber diameter ranges from 33 to 42 microns.
+Until recently, only white sheep were considered part of the Cotswold breed, though registration is now available for black sheep.
+Although these sheep are called black, their colors vary across a beautiful range of silver, bluish-gray, and charcoal hues.
+They can be shorn once or twice a year.

 Did you know: